sudeltas/solutions_repo_/docs/1 Physics/4 Electromagnetism/Problem_1.md

 ---

-Deliverables
-The deliverables include:

-Python scripts for simulating particle motion in various field configurations.

-Visualizations of particle trajectories for different field setups.

-A discussion on how these results relate to practical systems, such as cyclotrons and magnetic traps used in plasma confinement.

----

 #HTML Table Example for Simulated Parameters
 If you need to display parameter values in a structured table (HTML format), here's an example of how you can present the results: